Loading...

 Today’s lenders use expanded data sources and advanced analytics to predict credit risk more accurately and optimize their lending and operations.
 The result may be a win-win for lenders and customers.

-Credit risk management can encompass the policies, tools, and systems that companies use to understand credit risk.
+Credit risk is the possibility that a borrower will not repay a debt as agreed.
+Credit risk management encompasses the policies, tools and systems that lenders use to understand this risk.
 These can be important throughout the customer lifecycle, from marketing and sending preapproved offers to underwriting and portfolio management.

 Poor risk management can lead to unnecessary losses and missed opportunities, especially because risk departments need to manage risk with their organization’s budgetary, technical and regulatory constraints in mind.